ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Conclusions

 \section{Conclusions}

-We introduce ART for timestep allocation in score-based diffusion models, along with ART-RL, a reinforcement learning algorithm that provides a continuous-time optimal control perspective instead of ad hoc schedule design.
-ART treats the time-warping rate as a learnable control and redistributes computation along the reverse trajectory under a fixed time budget.
-ART-RL uses an auxiliary, randomized formulation that leads to a numerically tractable actor--critic method, yielding a theoretically grounded schedule learned in a data-driven manner.
-Empirically, ART-RL improves sample quality given a same evaluation budget, generalizes across step counts and datasets and, once trained on CIFAR-10, its distilled time-only schedule serves as a training-free drop-in replacement in existing pipelines such as EDM on AFHQv2, FFHQ, and ImageNet.
+We introduced ART for timestep allocation in score-based diffusion models.
+Its main modeling step is to replace direct grid selection by a continuous time change whose rate is a learnable control that redistributes computation under a fixed time budget.
+ART-RL solves this control problem through an auxiliary randomized formulation: sufficiency and necessity theorems show that the deterministic ART optimum and the mean of any optimal Gaussian auxiliary policy coincide, making actor--critic learning a principled route to a deterministic schedule.
+Empirically, within matched EDM samplers, the distilled ART-RL grid improves FID over Uniform, DPM-logSNR, and EDM on CIFAR--10, generalizes across step counts, and transfers without retraining to AFHQv2, FFHQ, and ImageNet as a drop-in time grid with no inference overhead.

-While our approach has strong empirical performance and supporting theory, several directions await.
-Our analysis focuses on probability flow ODEs, yet extending ART to stochastic samplers may lead to different time-allocation behaviors.
-The learning objective relies on a surrogate for the Euler local truncation error; alternative surrogates or higher-order, solver-aware (e.g. Heun) criteria may better align the control formulation with practical integrators.
-Distillation collapses the learned policy to a time-only schedule, which works well empirically, but it remains unclear when state dependence matters.
-More broadly, adaptive time reparameterization for diffusion sampling is still nascent, and ART with ART-RL offers a control-theoretic starting point for systematic schedule design in generative diffusion models.
+Future directions include extending ART to stochastic samplers, designing higher-order or solver-aware error surrogates, and identifying settings where state-dependent schedules improve over distilled time-only grids.
+More broadly, adaptive time reparameterization for diffusion sampling remains nascent, and ART with ART-RL offers a control-theoretic starting point for systematic schedule design in generative diffusion models.